 Bank Icon

 Newcomers face unique financial challenges, particularly when you have recently arrived to the United States.
 Establishing a secure financial foundation is critical to providing for your family and accomplishing your life goals in a new country.
-The San Francisco Office of Financial Empowerment (OFE) and Office of Civic Engagement and Immigrant Affairs (OCEIA) created this roadmap to guide newcomers on initial steps you can take toward greater financial inclusion.
+The San Francisco Office of Financial Empowerment (OFE) and Office of Civic Engagement and Immigrant Affairs (OCEIA) created this guide to share options to increase financial inclusion.

 Download our informational flyers in EnglishSpanishChinese, Tagalog and Russian.

-WHY?
-Opening a savings account with a bank gives you a safe place to store your money for expenses and emergencies.
+A bank account gives you a safe place to store your money for expenses and emergencies.
 You can cash your checks with the bank instead of using check cashing services to avoid their high fees.
 You may be able to work with your employer to set up direct deposit of your paychecks into your bank account, so that the funds are available to you more quickly and reliably.
-While a savings account will not provide you with a debit card or checks, you may be able to link it with apps to receive payments.
+You may also be able to link it with apps to make and receive payments.

-WHY?
-Bank On San Francisco helps you find a safe, affordable bank account, with no overdraft or hidden fees.
-A bank account is important because it is the door to the financial mainstream and greater economic stability.
+Bank On San Francisco helps you find a safe, affordable bank account.
 It doesn't matter how much money you have, if you don't have a social security number or California ID, or if you've had trouble banking in the past.
-With Bank On San Francisco, everyone is welcome!
 Bank On San Francisco accounts feature no overdraft or other hidden fees, minimum opening deposits of $25 or less, no required minimum balance, online and mobile banking, and low monthly fees of $10 or less.

-HOW?
-Once you have an ITIN, you can open most of San Francisco’s certified accounts.
-Check out the Bank On SF website to 1.
+You can also check out the Bank On SF website to 1.
 Compare bank accounts, 2.
 Gather the required documents, and 3.
 Open an account online or at a bank branch near you.

-WHY?
 Your credit score is an important piece of your financial profile.
 Establishing credit and building a strong credit score will give you access to qualify and receive lower interest rates on loans and credit cards.
 In some instances, credit score is an important factor that landlords and employers review when you apply for housing and jobs.
-Note, there are steps you can take to transfer the credit history that you have built from your ITIN to a Social Security Number, if you receive one in the future.
+Note, there are steps you can take to transfer the credit history that you have built from your ITIN to a Social Security Number.

 Help and Support